 Over the years, Capture One has evolved tremendously in its feature set, and has steadily become one of - or arguably the best - raw processor available.
 Despite all it's advantages and praises, many remain hesitant to adopt it, largely due to its seeming complexity and the intimidation factor associated with a truly professional tool.
 In this tutorial I'll be guiding you through the key aspects of Capture One version 12, and demonstrating that it's actually quite intuitive and straightforward to use.

 With its highly customizable and professionally geared interface, Capture One can be intimidating to even the most experienced photographers and retouchers.
 My first attempt at using it was met with a good deal of frustration and resulted in my abandoning the product for several weeks.
 Not until I was forced to use it did I sit down and gradually begin to understand the ins and outs of the application.
 Thanks to the perks of writing for Fstoppers, I also got a one-on-one screen sharing session with Phase One's development manager for Capture One and got answers to a lot of my lingering questions.
-Now that I've been using the product for several weeks, I decided it was time to pass that knowledge on and hopefully alleviate some of the shock that you might be feeling when you first launch the application.
+It's now been several years that I've been using the application, dating all the way back from version 7, and decided it was time to pass that knowledge on and hopefully alleviate some of the shock that you might be feeling when you first launch the application.

 Once you get into the swing of things and want to explore some of its specific features, I highly recommend taking a look at Phase One's YouTube channel where they offer a number of short topic based tutorials on Capture One.
-Also be sure to take a look at my YouTube channel for a number of free Photoshop and retouching tutorials.
+Also be sure to take a look at my YouTube channel for a number of free Photoshop, Capture One and retouching tutorials.

 If you have questions on Capture One, you can connect with me via the social media links below.